Solid Traditional Foundations

 THE NOBLE EIGHTFOLD PATH

-Formulated by Gautama the Buddha in the 5th century BCE, The Noble Eightfold Path consists of eight practices, forming the path liberating from suffering and leading to true peace.
-They cover three aspects essential for leading a virtuous living: supporting inner peace through ethical conduct, achieving mental clarity through disciplined meditation, and developing liberating wisdom through insight.
+Formulated by Gautama the Buddha in the 5th century BCE, The Noble Eightfold Path consists of eight practices leading to liberation from suffering and to true peace.
+They cover three essential aspects of a virtuous life:

-Note: the ordering presented here is aligned with Mind Muar’s pedagogical approach, and is different than the traditional order in the Buddhist canon.
+Note: The ordering presented here is aligned with Mind Muar’s pedagogical approach and differs from the traditional order in the Buddhist canon.

 ETHICAL CONDUCT (Śīla / Sīla)